ePages-de/epages-devportal/_posts/2018/2018-06-05-server-side-react-routing-with-elixir.md

 Instead of just returning our template we're going to return the rendered match of our routing definition.
 For a react-router to be working correctly we only need one prop.
 The current request path.
-We're telling `StdJsonIo` to render our entry point JavaScript (see below), and pass the current location (the request path we got as a prop).
+We're telling `StdJsonIo` to render our entry point JavaScript (see below), and pass the current location (the request path we got as a prop):

 ```javascript
 const { createElement: h } = require('react')